CostaLab/phlower/docs/source/about.md

 From the formula we can not only capture the relationship between vertices and edges, but also the relationship between edges and triangles.
 The Hodge Laplacian matrix is a high-order Laplacian matrix, which can be used to infer the underlying differentiation trees.

-Like the laoplcian matrix, the Hodge laplacian also has the normalized version, which is defined as:
+Like the laplacian matrix, the Hodge laplacian also has the normalized version, which is defined as:

 .. math::